-We believe that martial arts encompass physical education and character development better than any other program available.
+We believe that personal development skills training encompass physical education and character development better than any other program available.
 Following are some of the top reasons to consider martial arts as a important education for your child or adolescent over – or in addition to – team sports.

 1. Self-Defense: Martial arts teach children the techniques to defend themselves and anticipate and avoid potential dangers.

 2. Self-Confidence: As children become more proficient in their selected style of martial arts, their confidence gets a big-boost, making them more self-assured and confident.

 3. Belts and Ranking: Belts and rankings are a public recognition among peers for the child’s effort and progress when we give them proper education.
 The martial arts’ ranking system helps teach children to set goals and achieve desire goals.

 4. Self-Discipline: Children’s martial arts training is a physical expression of practice which makes them perfect.
 In a class, a student may execute a single movement or series of related movements, hundreds of times.
 This teaches the student that the progress that always happens during small improvements in technique and stamina, flexibility or power – will be achieved through endless repetition.

 5. Individual Achievement: Although there are many lessons to be learned from team and individual sports, the ‘make the team’ model often favors the more physically developed players while alienating the late bloomers.
 If you want your child’s full potential to be nurtured through years of disciplined and diligent training, you should consider martial arts.

 6. Gender Equality: Martial arts are one of the few sports education where both boys and girls can play together.
 Martial arts also give brothers and sisters an opportunity to practice together and learn from one another.

 7. Weight Control: Childhood obesity is a global epidemic and rising trends in overweight and obesity are apparent.
 The typical martial arts class will include warm-up calisthenics, teaching and practicing of moves and possibly some sparring, as well as “mat chat” discussions on character-building topics, and some active games.